sindresorhus/electron-context-menu/readme.md

 #### labels

-Type: `Object`<br>
+Type: `object`<br>
 Default: `{}`

 Override labels for the default menu items.
 Useful for i18n.

 The placeholder `{selection}` may be used in any label, and will be replaced by the currently selected text, trimmed to a maximum of 25 characters length.
-This is useful when localizing the `Look Up “{selection}”` menu item, but can also be used in custom menu items – for example, to implement a `Search Google for “{selection}”` menu item.
+This is useful when localizing the `Look Up “{selection}”` menu item, but can also be used in custom menu items, for example, to implement a `Search Google for “{selection}”` menu item.
 If there is no selection, the `{selection}` placeholder will be replaced by an empty string.
 Normally this placeholder is only useful for menu items which will only be shown when there is text selected.
-This can be checked using `visible: (params.selectionText.trim().length > 0)` when implementing a custom menu item, as shown in the usage example above.
+This can be checked using `visible: params.selectionText.trim().length > 0` when implementing a custom menu item, as shown in the usage example above.

 Format: